 Not only does frequent abuse of the drug threaten one’s immediate psychological and physiological well-being, but it increases the risk for contracting HIV and viral hepatitis.
 Sharing needles in order to inject the drug, as well as risky sexual behavior as a result of intoxication, commonly occur among cocaine addicts.

-Synonymously known as a party drug, many people in search of a stimulant to help them stay awake far beyond nightfall and into the early morning hours use cocaine.
+Synonymous with the phrase “party drug,” cocaine is used by many people in search of a stimulant to help them stay awake far beyond nightfall.
 Once thought of as a glamorous drug because of its high monetary value, cocaine maintains popularity among the rich and famous.
 On the other hand, crack cocaine sells extremely cheap on the street, making the drug’s demographic quite widespread.
 The spectrum of affected users can be traced from experimenting students to affluent businessmen, and even people living on the street.

 The risks involved with cocaine use and its potential for addiction have prompted researchers to learn more about its past and current use.
 In 2011, research conducted by the National Survey of Drug Use and Health (NSDUH) revealed that amongst ages 12 and older, 14.3% of people had used cocaine at some point in their life, an additional 3.2% used crack cocaine.
 Reports of those currently using reached .5% or 1.4 million people for cocaine and .1% for crack cocaine.